KZhang2002/webRepo/backend/README.md

 ### POST `/listing/:id/bid`

-Post a query to this endpoint with values for parameters `token`, and `bid` to bid on a listing with ID `id`.
+Post a JSON-formatted body to this endpoint to bid on a listing with ID `id`.

 #### Parameters

-The following parameters must be included in the query string:
+The following parameters must be included in the JSON-formatted body:

 - `token` (required): A string that contains the authentication token of the user who bidded.
 - `bid` (required): A float that represents the user's bid.